 My Commission Expires:

-Addendum
+Addendum: Permitted Mortgage

 1. WHAT IS A PERMITTED MORTGAGE?

 A Permitted Mortgage is from a bank or pubic lending institution or other organization subject to government regulations and requires the prior permission of the Lessor as such Permitted Mortgagee may be exempted from some of the obligations of the Lessee under the terms of this lease.
 A Permitted Mortgage amount may not exceed the First Option Purchase Price of the leasehold as determined in Section 5.